|Type of record:||Building|

 H. Clare (NLA), 19 February 2001.

-See (S3) and file for photographs and plans.
+See report (S3) for details, photographs and plans.

 S. Howard (HES), 17 November 2010.

 May 2010.
 Planning Application.

 Refurbishment of listed dwelling house and conversion of outbuildings to form three holiday units.